fhgrings/ODT-5gc/README.md

-# 5G Core Network Slicing
+# 5G Core Auto Scale Network Slicing

-## Description

-This project is an easy to use infrastructure and monitoring implementation of the [free5GC](www.free5gc.org)+[free5gc-helm](https://github.com/Orange-OpenSource/towards5gs-helm) project.
-Running on AWS or Proxmox environment using Terraform and Ansible as IaC.
  This project focus on observability to visualize core communication and implement Network Slicing in the future

+Technological advances in the fifth-generation (5G) mobile networks are based on native cloud computing platforms and Kubernetes has emerged as the orchestration  ystem for virtualized infrastructure.
+However, these platforms were not designed to natively support 5G services.
+To illustrate, Kubernetes is designed to be agnostic to the services which orchestrates and is not able to dynamically reconfigure the 5G core according to existing network resources, i.e., it provides a partial dynamic orchestration to perform network slicing.
+This paper proposes is an easy to use infrastructure and monitoring implementation of the [free5GC](www.free5gc.org)+[free5gc-helm](https://github.com/Orange-OpenSource/towards5gs-helm) project.
+Running on AWS or Proxmox environment using Terraform and Ansible as IaC.a solution integrated with Kubernetes to allow full dynamic  orchestration of network slicing at runtime, with neededs adjust in the 5G core.
+This integration is accomplished through a Kubernetes-integrated controller and   proxy for control plane.
+The controller adjusts the 5G core and adapts the virtualized infrastructure, while the proxy creates an abstraction for the  ontrol communication between access and transport networks with the core.
+The experimental results showed a reconfiguration based on total dynamic orchestration without interruption of the services provided, reducing the total reconfiguration requests number by network slices by 47.5%.

 ## Requirements